 The phenomenon occurs because the Earth is spherical and rotating.

-This occurs because of the Coriolis effect which in turn caused by the fact that the Earth is a rotating sphere.
-The farther the shooter from the equator, the more is the amount of deflection.
+This phenomenon occurs because of the Coriolis effect which in turn caused by the fact that the Earth is a rotating sphere.
+The farther the shooter from the equator, the higher the amount of deflection.

 - The illustration is Mark Wahlberg from the poster of the movie Shooter (2007).
 In the movie, the Coriolis effect was mentioned briefly.